Jac-Zac/My-home-config/README.md

 I'd like to slowly switch away from powerlevel10k to get a faster feeling shell, but now I will be focusing on other things but also better my configuration for M1 Mac.
 For the README.md I took inspiration from [this repo](https://github.com/owl4ce/dotfiles), and for the bootstrap script I took inspiration from [this repo instead](https://github.com/natelandau/dotfiles).
 I also have many aliases for example if you write `intel` in front of any command it will run the under Rosetta.
 I have also started using updog to run simple https python servers.
 I have just added support for other Linux distros at least to have a decent configuration.
-> Other possible inst resting things
+> Other possible interesting things:
 ```
 https://github.com/Patato777/dotfiles
 https://github.com/terroo/wallset.git